siSsyMidicable/Cogs128_Final_Project/README.md

 ---

-## 🔄 Git Guide — For Non-Technical Team Members
+## 🔄 Git Guide — For Non-Technical

 Not used to the terminal?
 This section explains everything you need to know to sync code with the team.
 No experience required.